julien/generator-phaser/README.md

 generator-phaser
 =================

-A [Yeoman](http://yeoman.io/) generator to create HTML5 games with [phaser](http://phaser.io/).
-This generator allows for the creation of Phaser source code made with best practices.
-The main generator (`yo phaser`) outputs a basic game's structure or a full Phaser game (if you so choose in an ES6 project).
+A [Yeoman](http://yeoman.io/) generator to create HTML5 games with [Phaser](http://phaser.io/).
+This generator allows for the creation of Phaser games with best practices.
+The main generator (`yo phaser`) outputs a basic Phaser game.
 You can also generate new prefabs (`yo phaser:prefab`) or states (`yo phaser:state`) to add to your project.

-You can view your game in the browser by running `npm start` from your home directory and the web page will refresh as you save your files.
-It is recommended to view your game in Chrome, as it usually supports more features than FF or IE  (i.e. audio).
+You can view your game in the browser by running `npm start` from the project's root directory and the web page will refresh as you save your files.

 When you are ready to publish, build your game with `npm run build` and view the output in the `build/` folder.
-The build process minifies and compresses individual files into one file for faster network downloading, and if you're developing an ES6 game, it automatically outputs ES5 compatible code using [Babel](https://babeljs.io/).
+The build process minifies and compresses individual files into one file for faster network downloading, the source code is transpiled to ES5 compatible JavaScript using [Babel](https://babeljs.io/).

 **INSTRUCTIONS**